zubair1502/Master-Thesis/README.md

 Framework is based on C++ and the following libraries I used:

-- OpenCv 3.4.3 (for 2D image processing)
+- OpenCV 3.4.3 (for 2D image processing)

 - PCL 1.8 (for 3D pointcloud processing)